jalva/AngularJs-UIRouter-Multilevel-Navigation/README.md

 # UIRouterMultilevelNavigation
 An AngularJs and UIRouter multilevel navigation menu easily declared on the server-side

 An example showing one approach on how to programmatically build a multilevel navigation menu.
 This approach can be useful when this menu is declared in a database or a json file.
-It can easily incorporate logic to filter out the menu items that a user is allowed to see based on access rules.
+It can easily incorporate logic to filter out the menu items that a user is allowed to see based on security access rules.

 ![multilevel navigation menu](https://github.com/jalva/UIRouterMultilevelNavigation/blob/master/multiLevelMenu.PNG)